 We are blessed that we have such direct access to a Holy God.
 At any moment, in any place, we can pray to our Heavenly Father and know with confidence that He hears us.

 My prayers usually start out frazzled because I am stressed in my effort to earn God’s love.
-But as I speak to God and tell him honestly how I am feeling, I am slowly filled with His peace.
+But as I speak to God and tell him honestly how I am feeling, I am slowly filled with His peace and comfort.
 I picture Jesus interceding for me to God and remember that my sins are covered by the gospel.

 I am a child of God, which is why God hears my prayers.
 Above all, He knows my heart and knows that I belong to Him.